ziglibs/known-folders/README.md

 };

-/// Returns a directory handle, or, if the folder does not exist, `null`. pub fn open(allocator: std.mem.Allocator, folder: KnownFolder, args: std.fs.Dir.OpenDirOptions) (std.fs.Dir.OpenError || Error)!?std.fs.Dir;
+/// Returns a directory handle, or, if the folder does not exist, `null`. pub fn open(allocator: std.mem.Allocator, folder: KnownFolder, args: std.fs.Dir.OpenOptions) (std.fs.Dir.OpenError || Error)!?std.fs.Dir;

 /// Returns the path to the folder or, if the folder does not exist, `null`. pub fn getPath(allocator: std.mem.Allocator, folder: KnownFolder) Error!?[]const u8;